 Address (Opek Restaurant): Vaartkom 4

-I always love visiting those upcoming, a bit hipster neighbourhoods when traveling.
+I always love visiting those upcoming, a bit hipster neighbourhoods when travelling.
 Vaartkom is that kind of neighbourhood in Leuven.
-Close to the canal it was once a home to the old Stella Artois brewery.
+Close to the canal, it was once home to the old Stella Artois brewery.
 You can still see its old buildings over there.
-However, today is a modern neighbourhood with a smart apartments and some nice restaurants.
-We had a lunch on a terrace of Opek, the cultural centre with a nice view on a canal and the old brewery.
+However, today is a modern neighbourhood with smart apartments and some nice restaurants.
+We had lunch on a terrace of Opek, the cultural centre with a nice view on a canal and the old brewery.

 # – Botanical Garden

 Leuven has a very beautiful Botanical Garden which is also close to the city centre.
 It has such a nice sense of history with its sculptures, the old fountain and a cute little wooden bridge.
 I loved how they even recreated a farm garden in it, which is, I believe, quite educational for the city children (and some older visitors, like me).

 Address: Aarschotsesteenweg 20